Step-by-Step Guide To Fix The 500 Internal Server Error On WordPress

 If renaming the htaccess file didn’t solve the problem, rename it back to what it was previously and move on to check other problem areas.

-You can also create new .htaccess file by putting the following default code for this file, just copy paste the following code save it and refresh the browser
+You can also create a new .htaccess file by putting the following default code for this file, just copy paste the following code save it and refresh the browser:

 Now, create a new .htaccess file in your text editor and paste in the following: